Over the Christmas holidays, I joined the legion of parents across Australia who made over the Kmart timber cubby for their kids.

 Inside accessories

-Inside the cubby, I squeezed in the IKEA play kitchen (I know turning the cubby into a tool shed would have been more boyish but he’s obsessed with kitchens and I’m raising him to be a good man who can cook 😉 ).
+Inside the cubby, I squeezed in the IKEA play kitchen (I know turning the cubby into a tool shed would have been more boyish but he’s obsessed with kitchens and I’m raising him to be a good man who can cook πŸ˜‰ ).

-I have seen people leave the top section off the IKEA kitchen so it doesn’t block any windows but Patrick loves the higher pockets and microwave so I placed the full kitchen inside.
+I have also seen people leave the top section off the IKEA kitchen so it doesn’t block any windows.
+But Patrick loves the higher pockets and microwave so I placed the full kitchen inside.
 The kitchen is filled with timber play food, and the baking and saucepan sets from IKEA.

-On the front windows, I also added sheer white curtains (cut down from a full size IKEA curtain) and I may add more sheers to the other windows.
+On the front windows, I also added sheer white curtains (cut down from a full size IKEA curtain).
+I may add more sheers to the other windows but don’t want to fully close it in.

-In the next few days, I will add a few more accessories inside, such as a framed photo of our dog who Patrick adores 🙂
+In the next few days, I will add a few more accessories inside.
+For example, a framed photo of our dog who Patrick adores πŸ™‚

 IKEA kitchen portrait